5 Factors For Developing PTSD That Can Affect Anyone

 5. Other violent crimes

-Although crime rates have fallen over the past few decades throughout much of the world, violent crimes can still occur in a variety of circumstances.
-Violent crime can include living through or witnessing robbery, assault, murder, and other events.
-Research shows that one in seven people who experience violent crime experiences symptoms related to PTSD.
+Although crime rates have fallen in general over the past few decades throughout much of the world, violent crimes can still occur in a variety of circumstances.
+Examples can include living through or witnessing a robbery, assault, murder, or other dangerous events.
+Research suggests that one in seven people who experience a violent crime will show symptoms related to PTSD.

-While post-traumatic stress disorder (PTSD) can produce debilitating symptoms and impair an individual’s ability to function, it can also be managed.
-Treatment for PTSD typically includes psychotherapy and/or medication.
-The American Psychological Association (APA) strongly recommends four types of therapy for PTSD
+While post-traumatic stress disorder can cause potentially debilitating symptoms and impair an individual’s ability to function, effective treatment is available.
+Treatment for PTSD typically includes some form of psychotherapy, sometimes in combination with medication.
+The American Psychological Association (APA) recommends four main types of therapy for PTSD

 • Cognitive processing therapy